2022-23 Annual Report (text version)

 - the Queensland Treasury Corporation Capital Markets Board (the Board), which was established in 1991 and manages all of QTC’s operations except those relating to certain superannuation and other long-term assets, and

-- the State Investment Advisory Board, which was established in July 2008 to manage the State’s long-term assets.
+- the State Investment Advisory Board (SIAB), which was established in July 2008 to manage the State’s long-term investment assets.

-The Under Treasurer, as QTC’s corporation sole, and the QTC Capital Markets Board have agreed the terms and administrative arrangements for the exercise of the powers that the corporation sole has delegated to the Board.
+The Under Treasurer, as QTC’s corporation sole, and the QTC Capital Markets Board have agreed the terms and administrative arrangements for exercising the powers that the corporation sole has delegated to the Board.

 The Board operates in accordance with its charter, which sets out its commitment to various corporate governance principles and standards, its roles and responsibilities (based on its delegated powers), and the conduct of meetings.
 The charter provides that the role and functions of the Board are to: